ogr42/zillow_data_by_google_search/README.md

 # zillow_data_by_google_search
-##The script gets zillow.com data ONLY by Google search
+This script gets zillow.com data ONLY by Google search